MinecraftCommands/commanders-handbook/docs/_drafts/random-number-generation-with-uuids.md

 ### `UUIDMost` vs `UUIDLeast`
 Some empirical results show that `UUIDMost` is actually "more random" than `UUIDLeast`. [^3]

 Moreover, `UUIDLeast` is always negative.
-This may due to to [the way UUIDs record their format](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html), wherein the `variant` field "contains a value which identifies the layout of the UUID" [^1] and hence remains static for every UUID of the same format.
+This may due to [the way UUIDs record their format](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html), wherein the `variant` field "contains a value which identifies the layout of the UUID" [^1] and hence remains static for every UUID of the same format.
 These bits happen to be the most-significant bits of the least-significant half of the UUID.
 It's possible that the value of `variant` (i.e. whatever type of UUID Minecraft employs) is solely responsible for determining the sign of every `UUIDLeast` we get.

 ## Caveats and criticisms
 ### It cannot be seeded